EndPointCorp/end-point-blog/2023/10/building-ecommerce-search-using-algolia.md

 Once you have your index loaded, you’ll want to configure it.
 Algolia does a good job of walking you through this process using a built-in tutorial when you first load your index.
 Basically, you will be selecting the [searchable properties/​attributes](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/how-to/setting-searchable-attributes/) from your JSON data, setting how results are ranked and sorted, and adjusting more advanced aspects of search like typo tolerance, stop words, etc.

 An important feature we utilized on our recent project is [faceting](https://www.algolia.com/doc/guides/managing-results/refine-results/faceting/).
-Faceting allows users to easily drill-down and refine search by categories, and is also easy to develop using the handy frontend libraries that Algolia provides (more on that in the next section).
+Faceting allows users to easily drill down and refine search by categories, and is also easy to develop using the handy frontend libraries that Algolia provides (more on that in the next section).
 This feature is powerful and can be used to both refine search and drive homepage category/​subcategory links.
 When you configure your index, you can select which attributes of your data should be used for faceting.

 ### Setting up search on the frontend

 We used [Nuxt](https://nuxt.com/) to build the frontend of the website, and we leveraged Algolia’s [Vue InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/vue/) library for the UI.
 This library really speeds along development, as it wraps all of the search-related functionality in simple widgets, providing the search bar, results, refinements, filtering, and more.

 The [`ais-instant-search`](https://www.algolia.com/doc/api-reference/widgets/instantsearch/vue/) widget is the parent widget.
-It serves the search state to its children, which allows you to show the search bar, search hits, hierarchical menus, etc. Here is a simple example of the `ais-instant-search` widget with a search bar and hits (pulled directly from the [Algolia’s Vue docs](https://www.algolia.com/doc/guides/building-search-ui/getting-started/vue/)):
+It serves the search state to its children, which allows you to show the search bar, search hits, hierarchical menus, etc. Here is a simple example of the `ais-instant-search` widget with a search bar and hits (pulled directly from [Algolia’s Vue docs](https://www.algolia.com/doc/guides/building-search-ui/getting-started/vue/)):

 ```html
 <template>